google-marketing-solutions/feedgen/README.md

 ### Description Generation

 Description generation works by taking the prompt prefix given in the **Config** sheet, appending a row of data from **Input** and sending the result as a prompt to the LLM.
 This gives you great flexibility in shaping the wording, style and other requirements you might have.
 All data from **Input Feed** will be provided as part of the prompt.

+If a web page link is provided in the input feed, you may also mark the `Use Landing Page Information` checkbox to load and pass the content of the product's page into the prompt.
+This should result in the generation of a more detailed descriptions beyond the information provided in the input feed.

 *Optional*: You can also provide examples of descriptions in the **Few-shot** examples section (see below).
 Those will be appended to the prompt prefix as well and inform the model of how *good* descriptions look like.

 The result is directly output as **Generated Description**

 ### Description Validation

 Since LLMs have a tendency to hallucinate, there is an option to ask the model (in follow-up instructions within the same prompt) if the generated description meets your criteria.
 The model evaluates the description it just generated and responds with a numerical score as well as reasoning.
-Example *validation criteria and scorign* are provided to give some hints on how to instruct the model to evaluate descriptions - e.g. it includes criteria as well as example score values.
+Example *validation criteria and scoring* are provided to give some hints on how to instruct the model to evaluate descriptions - e.g. it includes criteria as well as example score values.

 ### Title Generation

 Titles use few-shot prompting; a technique where one would select samples from their own input feed as shown below to customise the model's responses towards their data.
-To help with this process, FeedGen provides a utility Google Sheets formula:
+To help with this process, FeedGen provides a utility Google Sheets
+formula:

 ```sql
 =FEEDGEN_CREATE_CONTEXT_JSON('Input Feed'!A2)